mintech-dot/dashboard/README.md

 # dashboard

-free and open source dashboard using vue and vuejs
+free and open source dashboard using vuetify and vuejs

 ## Project setup
 ```